Ihtheram/Infosys-notes-and-demos/week-2/notes/React/react.md

 Class based components have built in lifecycle methods for `Mounting`, `Unmounting`, `Updating`, and `Error Handling`

-The constructor is primarily used for initalizing data in a component
+The constructor is primarily used for initalizing data in a component.

-componentDidMount is primarily used for grabbing/fetching data after the page loads (component loads)
+componentDidMount is primarily used for grabbing/fetching data after the page loads (component loads).

-componentWillUnmount is primarily used for clean when a component is being destroyed
+componentWillUnmount is primarily used for clean when a component is being destroyed.

-Function based components don't extend React Component Class, so they did not have direct access to these until React version 16.8 when we introduced hooks
+Function based components don't extend React Component Class, so they did not have direct access to these until React version 16.8 when we introduced hooks.

 # State in React